Nitrogen Suffocation

 United Nations experts have expressed alarm over the use of nitrogen gas, which they described as “an untested method of execution which may subject [the condemned person] to cruel, inhuman or degrading treatment or even torture.”

-Warning that experimental executions by nitrogen gas asphyxiation will likely violate international bans on torture and other cruel, inhuman, or degrading punishment, the experts said in a statement, “We are concerned that nitrogen hypoxia would result in a painful and humiliating death.”
+Warning that experimental executions by nitrogen gas asphyxiation likely violate international bans on torture and other cruel, inhuman, or degrading punishment, the experts said in a statement, “We are concerned that nitrogen hypoxia would result in a painful and humiliating death.”

 The U.N.
 Human Rights Office also expressed serious concerns that execution by nitrogen gas could violate U.S. treaty obligations prohibiting torture, noting that Alabama’s protocol does not provide for a sedative prior to administration of the lethal gas.